Senior Lecturer in Primary Care and Informatics / Programme Co-Director (MSc Global eHealth)

-Externally, Claudia is a contributor to the NHS Clinical Informatics Specialist training programme, is a member of the Global Health Workforce Council (focused on health information curriculum standards) and is External Examiner in Health Data Science at the University of Manchester.
+Externally, Claudia has recently contributed to the NHS Clinical Informatics Specialist training programme, and the Global Health Workforce Council (focused on health information curriculum standards) and is currently External Examiner in Health Data Science at the University of Manchester.

 Claudia's projects include telehealth, mHealth, date science, virtual agents, social machines, data ethics, and digital governance, both in high and low income countries.

 Status of Health Information Exchange: A Comparison of Six Countries

 Explorative scoping review and bibliometrics analysis of big data applications for medication adherence